 Inside: Are you getting ready to purchase toys for your kids for the holidays?
-Here is a list of 14 things to be on the lookout to avoid buying dangerous toys for kids.
+Here is a list of 14 things to be on the lookout for to avoid buying dangerous toys for kids.

 Dangerous Toys for Kids

-When I was 5 years old, I got a baking set from Santa Claus complete with kitchen tools and miniature boxed muffin, cake and cookie mixes.
+When I was 5 years old, I got a baking set from Santa Claus complete with kitchen tools and a miniature boxed muffin, cake, and cookie mixes.
 I loved watching my grandmother bake in the kitchen so you can imagine how excited I was to get my very own baking set.

 On Christmas Day, I decided to make a little cake.
 I cut open the wrapper and out popped the powdery mix along with some crawly creatures…worms.
 I opened the other mixes…more worms.

 All of my “yummy” mixes were dumped in the trash and my dreams of becoming a chef went up in smoke (or rather—down the drain).

 However, it gets better.
 Fast forward 27 years…

 For my son, Ryan’s fourth birthday party, a friend gave him a bow & arrow set (and the arrows were not rubber-tipped).
 My first instinct was to throw it away after the guests left (when raising kids, always follow your instincts!), but I made a serious mistake…I gave Ryan several rules about what he could and couldn’t do with his newfound toy.
 Unfortunately, he decided to test the waters.

 The next day when I was reading a book to his younger brother…ZING!
 An arrow came whizzing by piercing Brandon’s eyeball.
 Luckily, it was not quite a “bulls-eye.”
 An emergency trip to the eye doctor was the immediate course of action.
 Arriving back home, I followed my initial instincts and dumped the bow & arrows in the trash.